scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 for Education Statistics (NCES), to name a few.
 As researchers, we found ourselves writing the same code to download [versions of] the same data repeatedly (at different scales or time frames).
-That works ok in some cases, but it is also cumbersome, and can be extremely slow for even medium-sized datasets.
-While there are nice tools like [cenpy](https://github.com/cenpy-devs/cenpy) or [pyrgris](https://walker-data.com/pygris/), these tools cannot overcome a basic limitation of many government data providers, namely that they use old technology, e.g.,
+That works ok in some cases, but it is also cumbersome, and can be extremely slow for even medium-sized datasets (tables with roughly 75 thousand rows and 400 columns representing Census Tracts in the USA can take several hours or even days to download from Census servers).
+While there are nice tools like
+[cenpy](https://github.com/cenpy-devs/cenpy) or
+[pyrgris](https://walker-data.com/pygris/), these tools cannot overcome a basic limitation of many government data providers, namely that they use old technology, e.g.,